Mutual Information and Optimality of Approximate Message-Passing in Random Linear Estimation: Strategy of proof

 The MI for the perturbed interpolated model is defined similarly as \eqref{eq:true_mutual_info} and one obtains

 Note that $i_{1,0}=i^{\rm cs}$ given by \eqref{eq:true_mutual_info}.
-It is also useful to define the free energy per section for a given realisation of quenched variables $f_{t,h}(\mathring{\by})\defeq- \ln(\mathcal{Z}_{t,h}(\mathring{\by}))/L$.
+It is also useful to define the free energy per section for a given realisation of quenched variables

 We immediately prove an easy but useful lemma. \begin{lemma}[Concavity in $h$ of the mutual information] The MI for the perturbed interpolated model $i_{t,h}$ is concave in $h$ for all $t$.
-The same is true for the free energy $f_{t, h}(\mathring{\by})$. \end{lemma} \begin{IEEEproof} One can compute the first two derivatives of $i_{t,h}$ and finds
+The same is true for the free energy $f_{t, h}(\mathring{\by})$. \end{lemma} \begin{IEEEproof} Let